yigithankarabulut/ft_transcendence/README.md

 # FT_Trasncendence

-Ecole 42 Commen Core müfredatının son projesi.
-Klasik Pong oyununun gelişmiş bir versiyonunu, AI rakipleri, uzaktan çok oyunculu yetenekler ve sağlam kullanıcı kimlik doğrulaması içeren bir mikroservis mimarisi kullanarak oluşturuldu.
-Frontend Single Page Application şeklinde Pure JS ile geliştirildi.
-Backend Django Rest Framework ile geliştirildi.
+Final project of the Ecole 42 Common Core curriculum.
+An advanced version of the classic Pong game, built using a microservices architecture with AI opponents, remote multiplayer capabilities, and robust user authentication.
+Frontend developed with Pure JS as a Single Page Application.
+Backend developed with Django Rest Framework.

 Project Subject: https://cdn.intra.42.fr/pdf/pdf/117706/en.subject.pdf